Superalgos/Superalgos/CONTRIBUTING.md

 # Contributing

-We are thrilled you are interested in contributing to the AACloud.
+We are thrilled you are interested in contributing to the AAWeb.
 Your help may be essential to the project's success and we want you in!

 Advanced Algos is a startup, currently at a very early stage.
-Although AACloud is not open source software yet, we do welcome contributions from the community.
+Although AAWeb is not open source software yet, we do welcome contributions from the community.

 Contributions are deemed _work for hire_ and --as such-- are compensated on a case by case basis, with ALGO tokens.
 Contributors agree to provide an express grant of patent rights for their contributions.
 Our Balanced Contributor Intellectual Property Agreement is a direct implementation of GitHub's [Balanced Employee Intellectual Property Agreement 1.0.1](https://github.com/github/balanced-employee-ip-agreement/blob/master/Balanced_Employee_IP_Agreement.md).